 If you’re a practitioner

-Some helpful steps in the Evaluate phase can include:
+Some helpful steps for practitioners in the Identify phase:

-Become an OPEN member and see how OPEN Services can support your work.
+Become an OPEN member and engage OPEN Services to support your work